utpalmaji01/user-data-collection-api-leapstrat/User Data Collection API - Documentation.md

 ---

 ## Summary
-This setup ensures that your application can fetch, filter, and display user data efficiently, with features for filtering, pagination, and debugging.
+This setup ensures that application can fetch, filter, and display user data efficiently, with features for filtering, pagination, and debugging.